nafg/reactive/reactive-web-demo/src/main/resources/site/web/Properties.md

 be applied to the element.
 Also, if the element does not have an `id` attribute one will be added. `render` (and the implicit conversion) require an implicit `Page`.
-The element's id will be stored in the `DomProperty` for that
+The element’s id will be stored in the `DomProperty` for that
 `Page`, so that update commands can be sent to the browser.